shruthi-thallapally/Smart-Vitals/questions/Assignment4-I2CLoadPowerManagementPart2.md

 *Please include screenshots of the profiler window detailing each current measurement captured.
 See the file Instructions to add screenshots in assignment.docx in the ECEN 5823 Student Public Folder.*

 1. What is the average current per period?
+(Remember, once you have measured your average current, average current is average current over all time.
+Average current doesn’t carry with it the units of the timespan over which it was measured).
    Answer:
    <br>Screenshot:
    ![Avg_current_per_period](screenshots/assignment4/avg_current_per_period.jpg)

-2. What is the average current when the Si7021 is Powered Off?
+2. What is the ave current from the time we sleep the MCU to EM3 until we power-on the 7021 in response to the LETIMER0 UF IRQ?
    Answer:
    <br>Screenshot:
    ![Avg_current_LPM_Off](screenshots/assignment4/avg_current_lpm_off.jpg)

-3. What is the average current when the Si7021 is Powered On?
+3. What is the ave current from the time we power-on the 7021 until we get the COMP1 IRQ indicating that the 7021's maximum time for conversion (measurement) has expired.
    Answer:
    <br>Screenshot:
    ![Avg_current_LPM_Off](screenshots/assignment4/avg_current_lpm_on.jpg)